Biden administration revives effort to put Harriet Tubman on $20 bill

 Known as the “Moses” of the Underground Railroad, she was said to never have lost a “passenger.”
 During the Civil War, she worked for the Union army as a scout and spy.

-She died of pneumonia in Auburn, N.Y., in 1913 after devoting much of her latter years as a women’s-suffrage activist.
+She died of pneumonia in Auburn, N.Y., in 1913 after devoting much of her latter years as a women’s suffrage activist.

 Jeff Stein and DeNeen L. Brown contributed to this report.